 The course has an extensive number of pages of reading.
 Follow these simple instructions to set up your screen display.
 If you do not set up your screen as recommended, you may suffer fatigue and aggravation over having to scroll.

 Also, you will learn how screen settings affect the pages you author.

 Reading on the screen is about 25% slower than reading from printed material.
 Adjustments to your display can improve reading speed, reduce eye strain, and improve concentration.
 Take a few minutes now and read about set up.

 |window size||Maximized||Largest area for displaying course material|

 |display size||1024 by 768**||Generous page area for text and graphics|

 * Maximize screen size!.
 It fills your entire display with your browser and removes all borders and toolbars.|

 ** These settings were used to author and test the course for minimum scrolling.

-*** Exact font selection choice depends on which fonts you have installed in Windows.
+*** Exact font selection choice depends on which fonts you have installed.